 However, to address issues raised by the appeals, the applicant now is requesting to amend their permit application to change four of the residential units into a mix of retail and visitor-serving accommodations.
-Therefore, the applicant has requested a total of 83 residential units, nine of which will be affordable for very low-income residents.
+Therefore, the applicant has requested a total of 83 residential units, eight of which will be affordable for very low-income residents.
 If one backs out the density bonus from an 83-unit project the base project is 55 units.
 So, the applicant must provide 15% of these 55 units as affordable units, which is eight units.
 Per density bonus law the percentage of units that are affordable is always calculated on the base number of units and excludes the density bonus units.

-Inclusionary Housing Incentives.
-The applicant requested three zoning incentives from the City Council per Government Code Section 65915 (d)(2)(C).
-The City Council considered this request and approved three zoning incentives on March 24, 2025.
+Density Bonus Incentives.
+T The City Council considered three zoning incentives on March 24, 2025 per Government Code Section 65915 (d)(2)(C).

 - 1. Increase the height limit for the proposed project from 28 feet to 38 feet; and - 2.
-In exchange for the applicant undertaking the design, engineering and construction of the stormwater improvements identified as project 5.5.8.1 in the City's 2004 Storm Drain Master Plan, the City shall provide a corresponding capacity fee concession (drainage, sewer and water) to offset the cost of the project as the second concession. - 3.
+Reduce the minimum balcony size from 100 SF to 42 SF, and build the balconies with the range of sizes as detailed in the project plans. - 3.
 Allow the applicant to construct a multifamily residential project with a Use Permit as permitted in the Zoning Ordinance and eliminate the requirement for visitor serving uses on the front bottom floor of each building.

-The applicant requested this concession to retain the project's financial feasibility (Attachment 4).
-However, the applicant now is requesting in addition to changing one 1,000 SF multifamily unit into a retail store to also include 2,450 SF of hotel suites, 25% of which would be low-cost visitor serving accommodations.
-As discussed previously, this request is consistent with the coastal plan requirements to prioritize visitor serving uses, including those providing lower cost uses, in the CH zone district.
+The applicant requested these incentives to retain the project's financial feasibility (Attachment 5).
+However, the applicant is now requesting to change three multifamily units into 2,450 SF of hotel suites, 25% of which would be low-cost visitor serving accommodations.
+As discussed previously, this request is consistent with the Coastal General Plan requirements to prioritize visitor serving uses, including those providing lower cost uses, in the CH zone district.
+Therefore, the requested density Bonus incentives now include the following: